Girl Meets Fire

 • London Broil Steak or Flank Steak: I have used both London Broil Steak and Flank Steak to make this pizza.
 A beef skirt will also work well as an option.
 Marinate the steak for at least 30 minutes before starting the pizza.

-• Baby Portabella Mushrooms: Pictured above is a mixture of baby portabella mushrooms and a chef blend.
-When I went to the store that day, there were not as many baby bellas as I needed.
+• Baby Portabella Mushrooms: Pictured above is a mixture of baby Portabella mushrooms and a chef blend.
 Mushrooms tend to reduce in size considerably when cooked, so consider buying more mushrooms than you think you need.

 • Gorgonzola: There are subtle differences between blue/green cheeses.
-I chose gorgonzola because I find it creamier and milder in "funk," for lack of a better term for the blue or green mold these cheeses have within them.
+I chose gorgonzola because it is creamier and milder in "funk."

-• Sundried Tomato Pesto (not shown): I went with a richer tangier sundried tomato pesto instead of pizza sauce.
-The pesto gives this pizza a fantastic amount of flavor and punch.
+• Sundried Tomato Pesto (not shown): The pesto gives this pizza a fantastic amount of flavor and punch.

 Cast iron with two London steaks